Supporting men through difficulties in their mental and physical ill health, ultimately to prevent suicide.

 Peer Support Groups FAQ

 ManHealth groups are open to any man aged 18+.
-The groups are open to men affected by depression or other mental health issues to share friendship and support over a common condition.
+The groups are open to men who are struggling or have health issues to share friendship and support.
 All ManHealth groups are run by men with a lived experience of mental ill health.
-The groups are designed to provide an opportunity to meet new friends, helping to end the social stigma, and loneliness of mental ill health.
+The groups are designed to provide an opportunity to meet new friends, helping to end the social stigma, and loneliness when you are struggling.

 Do I have to speak?
-No. Do I introduce myself by saying my name is… I’m depressed?
+No. Do I introduce myself by saying my name is… I’m struggling?
 No.

 We listen and support and have fun making new contacts and supporting one another.